When you buy through the buttons on this page, we may earn a small commission at no extra cost to you. Learn more >

 The Last Real Austins 1946-1959

-This book chronicles how Austin overcame the tough austerity period immediately after WWII and went on to design a comprehensive range of cars, sports cars, limousines, taxicabs, off-roaders, military vehicles, vans and trucks that has never been equalled by one single manufacturer.
+This book explores how Austin overcame the difficult post-war years and developed a wide range of vehicles, including cars, sports cars, limousines, taxis, off-roaders, military vehicles, vans, and trucks - an achievement unmatched by any other manufacturer.

 Period covered: 1945-1959